What is it?

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: Biotin is POSSIBLY SAFE when used in recommended amounts during pregnancy and breast-feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: Biotin is LIKELY SAFE when used in recommended amounts during pregnancy and breast-feeding.

-Children: Biotin is POSSIBLY SAFE when taken by mouth and appropriately.
+Children: Biotin is LIKELY SAFE when taken by mouth and appropriately.

 An inherited condition in which the body cannot process biotin (biotinidase deficiency): People with this condition might need extra biotin.